gallexi/darray/README.md

 ```

 #### Accessing Header Data
 Darrays know their own length, capacity, and `sizeof` the contained elements.
-All of this data lives in the darray header can be accessed through the following functions:
+All of this data lives in the darray header and can be accessed through the following functions:
 ```C
 size_t da_length(void* darr);
 ```